WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 <h3 id="transfer-request-upload-url" class="call"><span>GET</span> /transfers/{transfer_id}/files/{file_id}/upload-url/{part_number}</h3>

-Transfer chunks must be 5 megabytes in size, except for the very last chunk, which can be smaller.
-Sending too much or too little data will result in a 400 Bad Request error when you finalise the file.
+Transfer chunks must be 5 megabytes (or more specifically: 5242880 bytes) in size, except for the very last chunk, which can be smaller.
+Sending too much or too little data will result in a `400 Bad Request` error when you finalize the file.

 #### Headers